kbolino/mesosdef/README.md

 ## Command line

+### Currently

+`mesosdef -file example.hcl` will compute the dependency graph for the defined deployments and print them in the order they would be deployed

+### Future

 `mesosdef validate` will statically validate files for syntatical correctness

 `mesosdef plan` will compute a deployment plan without making changes